arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Ex2Task3" />
 #### Task 3 - Exploring the Windows Store Application ####

 In this task you will explore the Customer client application, built using a Windows Store application Grid Template.
-You will perform a brief lap around and learn about the main components of a Style UI Grid application.
+You will perform a brief lap around and learn about the main components of a Windows Store Grid application.

-1. Open **Visual Studio Express 2013 for Windows 8.1** and open the **CustomerManager.sln** solution located under **Source/Ex2-DataAccess/Begin** folder.
+1. Open **Visual Studio Express 2013 for Windows** and open the **CustomerManager.sln** solution located under **Source/Ex2-DataAccess/Begin** folder.

 1. This is a client Windows Store application that displays customers.
 It is based on the Visual Studio Grid template.